 We realize that each student has a story and that this field experience has an unique effect on everyone involved.
 We hope that this short video gives you the sense of the grand narrative of the Conservation Ambassador Program.

-The mission of NRCA’s CAP is to engage high school students from a variety of backgrounds in natural resource science and to provide transformative learning opportunities for students to interact physically, intellectually, and creatively with local environments while contributing to environmental solutions in their own communities.
+The mission of CAP is to engage high school students from diverse of backgrounds in natural resource science and to provide transformative learning opportunities for students to interact physically, intellectually, and creatively with local environments-- all while contributing to environmental solutions in their own communities.

 Expertise and resources available at UConn and the Department of Natural Resources and the Environment will support this mission.